LouisDK/liver/README.md

 1. Start a shell, and contiously ping the web server (See note 2 above).
 Keep this window visible.
 2. Get the Pod name of the web server: `kubectl get pods`
 3. Kill the pod that runs the web server: `kubectl delete pod <podname>`
 4. Note in the shell window where we ping the web server that the service is disrupted for 1-3 seconds, before it resumes service.
 Note that the name of the server changed.
-This means that when the old pod (and its contained) died, another pod (and another new instance of that container) was created and put in place.
+This means that when the old pod (and its container) died, another pod (and another new instance of that container) was created and put in place.

 ## Demo 2: (simulating a database server dying)
 While the application is running:
-1. Start a shell, and contiously as the web server if it can talk to the database server (See note 3 above).
+1. Start a shell, and contiously ask the web server if it can talk to the database server (See note 3 above).
 Keep this window visible.
 2. Get the Pod name of the web server: `kubectl get pods`
 3. Kill the pod that runs the database server: `kubectl delete pod <podname>`
 4. Note in the shell window where we ping the web server that the service reports that it cannot contact the database server for 2-5 seconds, before it resumes service.
 Note that the name of the server changed.
-This means that when the old pod (and its contained) died, another pod (and another new instance of that container) was created and put in place.
+This means that when the old pod (and its container) died, another pod (and another new instance of that container) was created and put in place.
 At that stage the newly running SQL Server connected to the external volume (Azure Disk) where the database files are kept, attached these, recovered them, and started to serve the database.

 ### Clean up
  - Delete the Azure Resource Group - this removes EVERYTHING (including the data in the persisted volume)